Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 and both the sampler and its iterator should be made available as attributes on the dataset, so Lightning can access them to track progress.

-Here is the recommended way to implement IterableDataset:
+Here is the recommended way to implement your iterable dataset:

 .. code-block:: python